irina-andrei/mock_test_app/README.md

 #### Possible blockers:

-* it might not access the .txt file unless you run it directly from the terminal:
+* it might not access the .txt file properly unless you run it directly from the terminal:

 ```shell
 ./dist/mock_test_app.exe
 ```

-* In that case, you need to add this code to your script:
+* In that case, you need to add this code to your script (this will allow opening the .exe file from anywhere, without any need for dependencies):

 ```python
 import sys, os